Localism Act 2011

 The Localism Act 2011 (c.
 20) is an Act of Parliament that changes the powers of local government in England.
 The aim of the act is to facilitate the devolution of decision-making powers from central government control to individuals and communities.
 The measures affected by the Act include an increase in the number of elected mayors, referendums and the "Local authority’s general power of competence" (Part 1, chapter 1) which states "A local authority has power to do anything that individuals generally may do".

-The official summary of the act is:

 Although the act was envisaged as having the potential to bring about wide-scale decentralisation, there have been few significant examples of its implementation.
-Mayor of Hackney Jules Pipe criticised it, saying that it "does not challenge the deep-rooted centralisation in the UK".
 One notable outcome of the act has been the combined authorities formed by local authorities pooling their powers of transport and economy and gaining certain functions delegated from central government.
 As a result, there have been calls for legislation to bring about further devolution to the Core Cities Group, leading to the introduction of the Cities and Local Government Devolution Act 2016.